Brekke-Technologies/.github/profile/README.md

-# Brekke Technologies
+# Pinnacle Software Solutions

-Brekke Technologies assists small to mid-sized companies in integrating their E-commerce platforms with other systems, creating a seamless and automated workflow that allows businesses to concentrate on their products instead of their systems.
+innacle Software Solutions assists small to mid-sized companies in integrating their E-commerce platforms with other systems, creating a seamless and automated workflow that allows businesses to concentrate on their products instead of their systems.

 ## 🚀 Tooling
 - [VSCode](https://code.visualstudio.com)